-Documents for this product are provided as booklets (\square) and electronic manuals (\blacksquare) in the EXPRESSBUILDER DVD ().
+Manuals for this product are provided as booklets (CC) and electronic manuals (E) in EXPRESSBUILDER.

-Safety Precautions and Regulatory Notices Describes points of caution to ensure the safe use of this server.
+Safety Precautions and Regulatory Notices

+Describes points of caution to ensure the safe use of this server.
 Read these cautions before using this server.

+Getting Started

-Getting Started Describes how to use this server, from unpacking to operations.
-See this guide first and read the outline of this product. expressbuilder User's Guide Chapter 1: General Description Overviews, names, and functions of the server's parts Chapter 2: Preparations Installation of additional options, connection of peripheral devices, and suitable location for this server Chapter 3: Setup System BIOS configurations and summary of EXPRESSBUILDER Chapter 4: Appendix Specifications and other information I Installation Guide (Windows) Chapter 1: Installing Windows Installation of Windows and drivers, and precautions for installation Chapter 2: Installing Bundled Software Installation of NEC ESMPRO, Universal RAID Utility, and other bundled software Maintenance Guide Chapter 1: Maintenance Server maintenance and troubleshooting Chapter 2: Useful Features The detail of system BIOS settings, RAID Configuration Utility, and EXPRESSBUILDER Chapter 3: Appendix Error messages and Windows Event Logs Other documents The detail of NEC ESMPRO, Uni versal RAID Utility, and other features.
+Describes how to use this server, from unpacking to operations.
+See this guide first and read the outline of this product.

+EXPRESSBUILDER PDF User's Guide Chapter 1: General Description Overviews, names, and functions of the server's parts Chapter 2: Preparations Installation of additional options, connection of peripheral devices, and suitable location for this server Chapter 3: Setup System BIOS configurations and summary of EXPRESSBUILDER Chapter 4: Appendix Specifications and other information Installation Guide (Windows) Chapter 1: Installing Windows Installation of Windows and drivers, and precautions for installation Chapter 2: Installing Bundled Software Installation of NEC ESMPRO, Universal RAID Utility, and other bundled software Maintenance Guide Chapter 1: Maintenance Server maintenance and troubleshooting Chapter 2: Useful Features The detail of system BIOS settings, RAID Configuration Utility, and EXPRESSBUILDER Chapter 3: Appendix Error messages and Windows Event Logs (PH) Other manuals The detail of NEC ESMPRO, Univ versal RAID Utility, and other features